Most diets fail.

 If diets worked, people wouldn’t need to spend so much money, try so many different diets, or spend so much time dieting.

 Yet for some reason we tend to blame people for the failures of diets.
-If you’ve dieted and failed in the long run, you probably felt at fault.
+If you’ve dieted and failed in the long run, you probably felt at fault, despite the fact that you can’t actually control your weight.

 But it’s not your fault.
 The problem is diets.